 02. Can’t Wait -Alternate Version #2 Tell Tale Signs: The Bootleg Series Vol. 8, 1997ish Not the Time Out Of Mind version, not even the first alternate take on this record.
 Only available in a deluxe boxset, this song is extra valued for its difficulty to discover (before it just appeared on Spotify one day).
 A simmering dirge about obsession to become obsessed by.

 01. Brownsville Girl Knocked Out Loaded, 1986 The Ulysses of music, an 11-minute ramble (co-written with playwright Sam Shepard) about nothing and everything, epic and ridiculous.
 And in another reminder that Dylan’s best songs are the least listened to, there’s an even better unofficial bootleg version out there…

-The magazine is on sale now from Big Issue vendors, working their way out of poverty.
+The Big Issue magazine exists to support people working their way out of poverty.
 Click here to find a vendor near you or support us by subscribing, buying a print copy from our website or digital one through The Big Issue UK app.

 Urgent action is needed to prevent even more people being pushed into homelessness.
 A secure home is the first step in addressing the cruel cycle of poverty to ensure people can fulfil their potential.
 Join us to keep people in their homes.